 One of the most common types of cyanoacrylates used as instant adhesives are ethyl cyanoacrylates.
-Years ago, I was told to use methyl cyanoacrylates for metal and ethyl for everything else.
+Years ago, they said to use methyl cyanoacrylates for metal and ethyl for everything else.
 That simple saying served me well for many years.
 Permabond 910 was the original methyl cyanoacrylate.
 It was formulated over 60 years ago and is still sourced to meet aerospace, automotive, and many other company-specific specifications.
 Permabond 101 followed not too long after that.
 Permabond 101 is an ethyl cyanoacrylate that forms strong bonds to most plastics.
-It too is still sourced for aerospace, automotive, and other industry specifications.
+It too is still very active in aerospace, automotive, and other industry specifications.

 That begs the question, “if the 910 bonds metal and the 101 bonds virtually everything else, why do you keep formulating new grades?”
 There are currently so many grades of these types of cyanoacrylates and others, as well as blends of types and tougheners, etc., that we no longer categorize cyanoacrylates by their chemical type but by their properties.